Use these tips to write an effective hotel COVID-19 safety measure statement. (With examples!)

 As mentioned at the start of this post, you don’t want people to think that you aren’t doing anything—or that you don’t care about guests’ well-being.

-Takeaway: It’s especially important for small or independent hotels to explain what they’re doing.
-After all, you don’t necessarily have the big brand name (and the reputation that comes with it) to rely on to get customers through the front door.
+Takeaway: A COVID-19 safety notice is especially important for small or independent hotels.
+After all, you don’t necessarily have the big chain name (and the reputation that comes with it) to get customers through the front door.

 Can’t I just leave it to the tourism or health authorities?

-Also, it’s one thing for the destination country’s authorities to talk about what they’ve mandated hotels to follow or implement and another entirely for you to put it into perspective on a micro level.
-That is how those measures take shape at your property.
+Second, it’s one thing for the destination country’s authorities to talk about what they’ve mandated hotels to do and another entirely for you to put it into perspective on a micro level.
+That is, how those measures take shape at your property.